 SPORTS ADMINISTRATION | Your Time to Shine

-Our sports administration major provides students with a background in health, sport and human performance, and business.
+Our sports administration major provides students with a background in sport and business.
 Students complete courses in facility planning, event management, communication studies, sports marketing, and sports law.
 Students who major in sports administration also earn a minor in business.

 Students apply what they learn in the classroom to on-site experience working at events like the Chick-fil-A Peach Bowl and the Mountain West men’s basketball tournament.